 Pauline is an internationally trained actress with over 27 years of experience in the industry.
 Although a native of Cork, Ireland, Pauline has spent much of her career performing abroad having trained and worked as an actor in both the USA and UK before returning to Ireland.
 She studied directly under the renowned Uta Hagen while completing a 3 year Performing Arts Course at the Herbert Berghoff Studio in New York.
 She went on to perform both on and off Broadway before moving to London to continue her careeer and earn an ALAM Diploma from LAMDA, UK.
 In addition she also has a Bachelor of Commerce Degree (2.1 Hons) from University College Cork and a Diploma in Marketing from the Chartered Institute of Marketing, UK.

-RECENT TV CREDITS include: – TV3’s IFTA nominated drama series SMALLTOWN as Mary, the big – hearted and resilient matriarch of a rural Irish family opposite Pat Shortt and as the straight talking but weary hospital consultant who tries to talk some sense into RTE/BBC/Peter Foott’s THE YOUNG OFFENDERS.
-She plays Maureen in Emma Walls’ soon to be released, award winning short film script PAT opposite Moe Dunford & Rosaleen Linehan; BUSMAN’S HOLIDAY with Jamie McShane (Bloodline)on Amazon; Det Insp Delahunt in the soon to be released Dublin based crime drama feature DREDGES.
+RECENT FILM/TV CREDITS include: – TV3’s IFTA nominated drama series SMALLTOWN as Mary, the big – hearted and resilient matriarch of a rural Irish family opposite Pat Shortt; the straight talking but weary hospital consultant who tries to talk some sense into THE YOUNG OFFENDERS; Maureen in Alfonso Films PAT opposite Moe Dunford & Rosaleen Linehan; BUSMAN’S HOLIDAY with Jamie McShane (Bloodline)on Amazon; Det Insp Delahunt in the soon to be released Dublin based crime drama feature DREDGES.

-SELECTED THEATRE CREDITS include:- Two different productions of The Beauty Queen of Leenane at Haymarket, Basingstoke and New Vic, Stoke-on-Trent; Easy Virtue, Chichester Festival Theatre; Lovers, Minerva Theatre, Chichester; Summerhill Parade, Lincoln Centre, New York; Loves Labours Lost, HB Playwrights Foundation, New York; Love Me Slender, New Vic, Stoke-on-Trent; Life Behind the Venue, Clinic Media/ Everyman, Cork and Project Arts Centre, Dublin; Goldfish in the Sun, Everyman, Cork; A Doll’s House, National tour of Galway Town Hall Theatre’s production; You Have it All Backwards, No Borders Thr Everyman, Cork/Smock Alley, Dublin/ Engage Arts Festival and A Taste of Syria; Wallpaper; Dear Sister Anne and Seven Ages of Mam all at Cork Arts Theatre.
+SELECTED THEATRE CREDITS include:- Two different productions of The Beauty Queen of Leenane at Haymarket, Basingstoke and New Vic, Stoke-on-Trent; Easy Virtue, Chichester Festival Theatre; Lovers, Minerva Theatre, Chichester; Summerhill Parade, Lincoln Centre, New York; Loves Labours Lost, HB Playwrights Foundation, New York; Love Me Slender, New Vic, Stoke-on-Trent; Life Behind the Venue, Clinic Media/ Everyman, Cork and Project Arts Centre, Dublin; Goldfish in the Sun, Everyman, Cork; A Doll’s House, National tour of Galway Town Hall Theatre’s production; You Have it All Backwards at No Borders Theatre, Everyman Cork, Smock Alley Dublin, Engage Arts Festival and A Taste of Syria; Wallpaper; Dear Sister Anne and all at Cork Arts Theatre.

 As an Irish Examiner journalist Mark’s features have been published in Ireland, USA, South Africa & Australia.
 He has written a number of award – winning short plays: Oblivion, Fade to Black, 73 Seconds, Reverse Psychology and The Light Keepers.
 He had also written award winning short stories, the non-fiction book Inquisition and is the author of the Mrs God sci-fi novels.

 Tom has had long and distinguished international career as an actor, director, producer, casting director, acting coach/teacher and as owner/artistic director of the Court Theatre in Los Angeles for over 20 years.
-He received a MA in Theatre Education from NYU and is currently researching acting techniques and processes and how they help the artist reach the deepest levels of the creative subconscious and create the most expressive and pure performances for his practice based PhD through the Theatre Studies Dept of UCC .
+He received a MA in Theatre Education from NYU.
 He has directed and produced plays in LA, NYC, London, Dublin and Cork.
 Tom studied acting at the Neighbourhood Playhouse in NYC and trained directly with Sanford Meisner, Lee Strasberg and Stella Adler in their private professional classes.

-DIRECTING HIGHLIGHTS include: Faithful, and The Odd Couple, both at The Mill Theatre, Dundrum; Deathwatch, Glass Menagerie, Stars Strips Forever, all at Court Theatre, L.A ; Seven Ages of Mam, Cork Arts Theatre and just recently A Thousand Moments of Extraordinary Pleasure for BAMM Productions at Cork Arts Theatre.
+DIRECTING HIGHLIGHTS include: Faithful, The Odd Couple, both at The Mill Theatre, Dundrum; Deathwatch, Glass Menagerie, Stars Strips Forever, all at Court Theatre, L.A ; Seven Ages of Mam, at Cork Arts Theatre & Brighton Fringe Festival; A Thousand Moments of Extraordinary Pleasure for BAMM Productions at Cork Arts Theatre.

 PRODUCING HIGHLIGHTS include: Public Enemy by Kenneth Brannagh, Dublin & L.A; Women of Mystery starring Gena Rowlands and Carol Kane written & directed by John Cassavetes, L.A, Red Kettle Theatre’s production of Kings of Kilburn Highway, Irish Arts Centre, New York; The Nualas, Irish Arts Centre, New York; Mind Games, The Ambassador, London.
-In terms of bringing Irish productions to international audiences he brought staged readings Rough Magic’s Digging for Fire by Declan Hughes and Down unto Blue by Pom Boyd to the Court Theatre, LA and the Fionnula Flannagan directed production of Away Alone by Janet Noble to the Court Theatre, LA.
+He brought Rough Magic’s Digging for Fire by Declan Hughes, Down unto Blue by Pom Boyd and the Fionnula Flannagan directed production of Away Alone by Janet Noble to the Court Theatre, LA.